graphhopper/directions-api/docs-routing.md

 Parameter   | Default | Description
 :-----------|:--------|:-----------
 point       | -       | Specifiy multiple points for which the route should be calculated.
 The order is important.
-Specify at least two points. locale      | en      | The locale of the result.
+Specify at least two points.
+The maximum number depends on the selected package. locale      | en      | The locale of the result.
 E.g. `pt_PT` for Portuguese or `de` for German instructions| true    | If instruction should be calculated and returned vehicle     | car     | The vehicle for which the route should be calculated.
 Other vehicles are foot and bike